nic-ch/naive-supervised/TRAIN/README.md

 ### Strategy versus Template Method (NVI)

-In the class hierarchy above, the [Strategy pattern](https://en.wikipedia.org/wiki/Str    ategy_pattern) shall be utilized as opposed to the [Template Method pattern](https://en.wikipedi    a.org/wiki/Template_method_pattern) or [Non-Virtual Interface pattern (NVI)](https://en.wikipedi    a.org/wiki/Non-virtual_interface_pattern), as one can assume that there shall be little invarian    t commonalities between a single layer networks and deeper learning networks.
+In the class hierarchy above, the [Strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) shall be utilized as opposed to the [Template Method pattern](https://en.wikipedia.org/wiki/Template_method_pattern) or [Non-Virtual Interface pattern (NVI)](https://en.wikipedia.org/wiki/Non-virtual_interface_pattern), as one can assume that there shall be little invariant commonalities between a single layer networks and deeper learning networks.

 ## Supervised Networks Bases